What is ISO 27001 and why it is so important to an organization

 - Through a risk-based approach, organizations can reduce the cost of indiscriminately adding layers of defense technology that may not work.

-- ISMS recommended systems offer a set of policies, procedures, technical and physical controls to protect the confidentiality, availability and integrity of information.
+- ISMS recommended systems offers a set of policies, procedures, technical and physical controls in order to protect the confidentiality, availability and integrity of information.

 - Improves company culture: ISMS’s holistic approach covers the entire organization, not just IT.
 This enables employees to easily understand hazards and include security controls as part of their daily work practices.